tenko23/ittyWx/README.md

 *Do not change the requests.auth script anymore than what is described above.
 This API key script is very picky and may not work / may cause IP blocks, if changed in any other way.

-*This software is free to use... but please do consider a donation for the development of this software (and for any potential future software development geared towards Teletype).
+*This software is free to use... but please do consider a donation for the development of this software (and for any potential future software development geared towards Teletype - PayPal donation button here: https://github.com/tenko23/ittyWx ).
 Also, if any bugs are found, please contact me.

 *A special thank you to Faizan Mustafa for patiently working with me on the whole bit and getting these scripts exactly right, without even having a Teletype to test them on (Faizan)!